One of our key research priorities is:

 Alcohol and substance misuse, including effective and appropriate interventions.

-Whilst the issue of alcohol consumption amongst UK serving and veteran communities has been documented, ‘The mental health of serving and ex-Service personnel review’ highlights a need to address the causes of alcohol consumption, the effectiveness of alcohol-related interventions, and the relationship of alcohol consumption to other mental health conditions, as well as addressing issues of long term misuse and dependency.
+Whilst the issue of alcohol consumption among UK serving and veteran communities has been documented, ‘The mental health of serving and ex-Service personnel review’ highlights a need to address the causes of alcohol consumption, the effectiveness of alcohol-related interventions, and the relationship of alcohol consumption to other mental health conditions, as well as addressing issues of long term misuse and dependency.
 The report also notes a lack of existing evidence on other types of substance misuse beyond alcohol; for example, recreational drug use, self-medication, and misuse of prescription medicines or “body enhancement” substances.